ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ## API Hooking Techniques

-Game application interacts with OS via calls of WinAPI functions.
-There are several approaches to hook these calls.
-This [article](http://www.internals.com/articles/apispy/apispy.htm) describes these approaches in details.
+Game application interacts with Windows via system DLLs.
+Such operations as displaying a picture on the screen are performed by WinAPI functions.
+It is possible to get a state of the game objects by hooking calls to these functions.
+This approach reminds the output device capture.
+But now we can anlyze data before it will come to the output device.
+This data can be a picture, sound, network packet or set of bytes in a temporary file.

-Tools like [API Monitor](../ClickerBots/tools.md) are based on one of hooking approaches.
+You can see how API hooking works by launching a [API Monitor](../ClickerBots/tools.md) tool.
+This tool prints the hooked calls in the "Summary" sub-window.
 We can implement a bot application that behaves in a similar way.
-But unlike these tools the bot should simulate player actions instead of logging WinAPI calls.
+But unlike the API monitor a bot should simulate player actions instead of printing hooked calls.

 Now we will briefly consider most common API hooking techniques.